 Do you think there’s a Tromsø sound that has been formed by its landscape and geography?
 I think there are many other influences in Tromsø’s music as well as the natural ones.
 Tromsø is a coastal area so there’s not permanent ice there the whole time.
 It’s not like Solvær, an island near the North Pole, Tromsø is more Arctic than Oslo.
 You have sun, snow, ice and the ‘northern lights’ and a connection to natural experiences when you live in Tromsø; to what extent that has directly influenced these musicians it’s hard to say.

 Why do you think Norwegian producers are so collaborative?
-In Norway, you’re don’t compete too much, and, in the schools, it is not very competitive; we’re busy trying to make people work together and collaborate.
+In Norway, you’re don’t compete too much, and in the schools, it is not very competitive; we’re busy trying to make people work together and collaborate.

 How important to Norwegian music is national identity?
 Identity is important for everybody everywhere.
 We are proud of our country, nature and landscapes.
 I think some of the electronic dance producers felt that they were on the outside.
-They didn’t live in Britain but influenced by the music and that urban sound that they heard from there.
+They didn’t live in Britain but were influenced by the music and urban sounds that they heard from there.
 It’s a kind of collaboration between these different identities.
 There is a very strong sense of wanting to be culturally cool or hip in the dance music community.
 It was very important to be one of the hipsters or VIPs jumping the queue and getting into all the cool places in Oslo’s club culture during the nineties.
 This is important when you talk about identity, it is false to be hip and cool.
 Norwegian nature and landscape are not really that cool to Norwegians.
 For example, when they are portrayed in a British magazine they would say ‘Feel the Fjords’ or the ‘ultimate chillout’ linking directly to the connection with nature in Norway.
 In this sense, artists may feel pressure to connect with the environment or even fight against it.
 Maybe you can see a sense of irony in many of the photos where they present themselves in the natural environment in an ironic way?

 Norwegian music seems to have a sense of mischief and humour.
 Why do you think that is?
 Maybe some of the same reasons.
 Mischief can be used to show that you don’t think things are that important or I’m not struggling to make a success in somewhere, this is just something I do for the fun of it.
 This is just a part of it, but I think the ‘cleverness’ in making good dance music is much more important.
 The production of tracks with good grooves and melodies are more important elements in becoming a success.